 Gilda is a frequent flyer at the emergency room, and a hypochondriac, which I gather she knows, seeing as she knows every member of staff at the hospital, right down to the janitor.
 Seeing a poster advertising a woman smiling while she’s waiting at the triage desk, she thinks, “does living a life unburdened by the fear of catching HPV result in that level of euphoria?
 If so, shoot me up.”
 She has her HPV vaccine on that particular visit.

 She doesn’t like attention and cries when she’s overstimulated, opening herself up to the reader and revealing her sensitivities.
 Gilda’s struggle with depression is going to be relatable for anyone who struggles with the darkness, and her deadpan humour alone makes this one a must-read, regardless of your mental health status.

 It was an easy read, one filled with dark humour and plenty of giggles.
 Emily managed to capture the essence of what I imagine she dreamt up for Gilda so accurately through her prose and had me falling for her main protagonist within moments.

 This is a beautiful novel.
-One that got me through a particularly rough day and had me laughing from start to finish.
 While I can’t guarantee you’ll relate as well to Gilda as I did, I can assure that you’ll be laughing like mad when you read this one.

 Without a doubt, it’s one of the funniest novels I’ve read this year.
-It’s one of those books that you get to the end of and immediately google ‘books like everyone in this room will someday be dead,’ you know the kind I mean, right?
-Then you feel disappointed because none of the search results quite live up to the same standard.
+It’s one of those books that you get to the end of and immediately google 'books like everyone in this room will someday be dead'… Then you feel disappointed because none of the search results quite live up to the same standard.

 I feel like there’s a little, or a lot, of Gilda, lurking within all of us, and this book will serve each of us in our own ways.
 For me, it was the right book at the right time, and I adored it.